-Upcoming Session: Feb 16th to 20th, 2015 at the UBC Michael Smith Laboratories. $1400 registration fee.
+Dates for an upcoming session are to be determined.
+Held at the UBC Michael Smith Laboratories. $1500 registration fee.
+Space limited due to COVID guidelines.
 Note all revenues go towards our science outreach programs

 "Excellent workshop!
 Very good review of the molecular biology techniques.
 Dave makes the theory very clear and interesting.
 Also takes time to answer specific questions/issues regarding personal ongoing projects.
 The workshop will definitely help for future troubleshooting.
 Thanks!"− Chantale André, Environment Canada

 "Excellent review of the pertinent techniques.
 Easy way to conceptualize my readings and correlate with clinical use.
 Dr. Ng is extremely knowledgable, entertaining, and provides useful tips on how to use techniques in real-life situations."− Dr. Edward Lum, M.D.
 Vancouver.

 "Awesome!
 Excellent mix of theory and practice.
 Dave keeps it interesting, well-paced and fun.
 Great for people new to molecular biology techniques, or people needing a quick refresher and updating to current methods."− Dr. Ann Marie Davison, Biology, Kwantlen Polytechnic University

 "I don’t think this much info could be done any better in this timeframe!"− Keith Turner, Program Head, BCIT Biotechnology, British Columbia Institute of Technology